google/starlark-go/doc/spec.md

 The Go implementation of Starlark supports floating-point numbers as an optional feature, motivated by the need for lossless manipulation of protocol messages.
-The Go implementation of the Starlark REPL requires the `-fp` flag to enable support for floating-point literals, the `float` built-in function, and the real division operator `/`.
+The `-float` flag enables support for floating-point literals, the `float` built-in function, and the real division operator `/`.
 The Java implementation does not yet support floating-point numbers.